Sienci-Labs/Resources/superlongboard/slb-welcome.md

 ### Past Work

-Our first custom CNC control board we called the “LongBoard”.
+Our first custom CNC control board we called the "LongBoard".
 It was simple but capable, acting like a fancy daughter board to an Arduino Uno.
 It went through 4 major iterations as we learned how to improve reliability against EMI (using solutions like RC components), manufacturability, and longevity (iterating DFMA and adding switch arc suppression).

 ![](/_images/_superlongboard/slb_longboard-enclosed.jpg){.aligncenter .size-medium}